 - Tips less than $20 per month that you were not required to report to your employer

-- Any allocated tips from box 8 of your W-2
+- Any allocated tips from Box 8 of your W-2

 Line 9: Subtract Line 8 from Line 7.
-If the result is a negative number, that means the amount on Line 8 is over $127,200.
-If that is the case, put "-0-" (zero) on Line 9 and on Line 10 if this is the case.
+The result will be a negative number if the amount on Line 8 is over the wage base of $137,700.
+Put "-0-" (zero) on Line 9 and on Line 10 if this is the case.

 Line 10: Compare the figures on Line 6 and Line 9.
 Take the smaller of the two figures and report it on Line 10.
 These are the additional tips subject to Social Security tax.
-Put the same figure again on Line 1 of Schedule U.

 Line 11: Multiply Line 10 by 0.062.
-This is the Social Security tax of 6.2 percent.
+This is the Social Security tax of 6.2%.

 Line 12: Multiply Line 6 by 0.0145.
-This is the Medicare tax of 1.45 percent.
+This is the Medicare tax of 1.45%.

 Strategies for Allocated Tips

-Having allocated tips reported on your W-2 in box 8 is generally not in your best interest.
+Having allocated tips reported on your W-2 in Box 8 is generally not in your best interest.
 Here's how to protect yourself.

 Add up the total amount of tips you received for the year.
 Did you report this amount to your employer?
 Look on your W-2.
-Does box 7 (Social Security tips) and box 8 (Allocated tips) add up to the same amount in your daily record?
-Are your allocated tips (box 8) more than, the same as, or less the total tips you recorded in your daily log?
+Does Box 7 (Social Security tips) and Box 8 (allocated tips) add up to the same amount in your daily record?
+Are your allocated tips (Box 8) more than, the same as, or less the total tips you recorded in your daily log?